String Quartet No.1

 String Quartet No.2 Opus 41 (1987)

 The Isis String Quartet went on to perform the work at venues throughout Britain, including the Fifth International String Quartet Week at the Countess of Huntingdon Hall, Worcester, in April 1990 and 2 performances at the London International Opera Festival at the Place Theatre in June 1990.
 Andrew and I went to both of the London events.
 The London ones took place just before a short opera composed by 3 of Andrew's students.
 While we were waiting for the performances, Andrew and I had a lovely time exploring the quaint streets and cafes in Bloomsbury, just a stone's throw from the busy Euston Road.

 What I remember about the first performances of String Quartet No.2 and the Isis Quartet, however, was the wonderful framed drawing which the players presented to Andrew and which featured a chimpanzee sitting in front of a musical score and saying: "Lovely sound, lads.
 Could be more passionate, though!"
 The quartet had all signed it and put: "To Andrew ... for the challenge ... the excitement ... the caring!"
 Andrew's relationship with his students was always very close and warm.
-(See the picture above).
+(See the picture under the main title above).

 The Almira String Quartet then took up the work and gave performances in the Birmingham Museum and Art Gallery in January 1992 and in the Church of the Christian Community, Stroud, in February 1992.